nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 * `packet_type`: The type of data to frame.

-The absract class `FramingProtocol` provides a protected member `m_interface`.
+The abstract class `FramingProtocol` provides a protected member `m_interface`.
 This member is a pointer, initially null.
-After the `setup` method of `FramingProtocol` is called, it and points to a concrete instance of `FramingProtocolInterface`.
+After the `setup` method of `FramingProtocol` is called, it points to a concrete instance of `FramingProtocolInterface`.

 When implementing the `frame` method, you should do the following: